 54 NE 167th St.

-Open until 1:00 a.m. every day except Sunday (when is closes at midnight), this relatively new addition to North Miami Beach’s “Chinatown” strip has become a popular late-night gathering spot for chefs from other Asian restaurants.
+This addition to North Miami Beach’s “Chinatown” strip has become a popular late-night gathering spot for chefs from other Asian restaurants.
 And why not?
 The food is fresh, nicely presented, and reasonably priced.
 The kitchen staff is willing to customize dishes upon request, and the serving staff is reliably fast.
-Perhaps most important, karaoke equipment is in place when the mood strikes. $-$$
+Perhaps most important, karaoke equipment is in place when the mood strikes. $-$$ (PRB)

 2995 NE 163rd St.